Mukō: Demographics

-As of 2017, the city has an estimated population of 56,859 and a population density of 7,219 persons per km².
-The total area is 7.72 km²(2.98 sq mi).
+Per Japanese census data, the population of Mukō saw rapid growth in the late 20th century as the city developed as a residential community, and it has grown at a slower pace since then.
 According to the provisional results of the 2015 national census of Japan, the population of Muko is 56,859; of which male and female are 27,119 and 29,740 respectively.

 History

-Classical Mukō
+The area of Mukō was part of ancient Yamashiro Province.
 At the end of the 8th century, Emperor Kanmu moved his capital from Heijō-kyō to Nagaoka-kyō.
 The new capital encompassed a large part of modern Muko, where modern research has revealed the palace to have been located.
 In the south, it also included parts of Nagaokakyō.
 In 794, because of the location's moist temperature and reputation as a breeding ground for disease, Kammu relocated his capital from Nagaoka to Heian-kyō, now known as Kyoto.

-Medieval Mukō

-Muko town was established in 1592, during Azuchi–Momoyama period.
+Mukō developed as a market town in 1592, during Azuchi–Momoyama period.
 The town's main road, called Saigoku Kaido, flourished because it connected Tō-ji in Kyoto and Nishinomiya Shrine in Settsu Province.
 Saigoku Kaido, which still presents a traditional and historical setting, changed name National Route 171 as important road.

 Modern Mukō

+The town of Mukō was established on April 1, 1889 with the creation of the modern municipalities system.
 Mukōmachi Station opened on July 26, 1876.
 Higashi-Mukō Station and Nishi-Mukō Station opened on December 1, 1928.

-The Muko city was founded on October 1, 1972.
+Mukō was elevated to city status on October 1, 1972.